 Even though there had been no discussion of sexual activity during either the first or second rounds of texting, the chatterer reinitiated contact with Reynolds after a hiatus of approximately three hours and 53 minutes.
 The “third round” of texting began at 8:42:51 P.M., on 7/20/17.
 The case agent would testify at trial that Reynolds first suggested sexual activity at 8:44:36 P.M., by making the statement: “Hey gorgeous”.
 The defense maintained that “gorgeous” was just an ordinary adjective which did not describe sexual activity.
 The chatterer did not testify that “gorgeous” meant sexual activity.

-The defense maintained that the chatterer first mentioned sexual activity at 10:34:09 P.M., on 7/20/17, with the following statement: “idk I’m not interested in just talking”.
+The defense maintained that the chatterer first mentioned sexual activity at 10:34:09 P.M., on 7/20/17, with the following statement: “idk im not interested in just talking”.
 Both the chatterer and the case agent admitted that the term “not interested in just talking” could be construed by some people as a reference to sexual activity.
 Both the chatterer and case agent asserted that “not interested in just talking” did not refer to sexual activity in this case.
 The evidence showed that Reynolds began texting about sexual activity about 55 seconds after the chatterer made the statement about “not interested in just talking”, which occurred during the third round of texting.

 As part of setting up a meeting, the government used an adult female detective to talk with Reynolds during four separate phone calls.
 There was no evidence that the female detective attempted to simulate the voice of a 15-year-old teenager.
 The door of the apartment was opened by a 23-year-old female deputy, who did not appear to be under 18 years old.

 During closing arguments, Indian River criminal defense lawyer Garland maintained that the government induced all members of the public to respond to an adult-themed advertisement placed onto an adult-only website.
-Garland argued that the government twice reinitiated texting with Reynolds and that Reynolds did not text anything improper.
-Only after the government reinitiated the third round of texting did discussion of sexual activity take place.
+Garland argued that the government twice reinitiated texting with Reynolds, and that Reynolds did not text anything improper.
+Only after the government reinitiated a third round of texting did discussion of sexual activity take place.
 It was the chatterer, not Reynolds, who first brought up sexual activity, argued the defense.

-Garland asserted that the events, in this case, establish government-created crime.
+Garland asserted that the events in this case establish government created crime.
 Since there was no evidence of predisposition, this was a case of entrapment.

 The jury apparently agreed, finding Reynolds not guilty of lewd computer solicitation of a minor and attempted lewd and lascivious battery.
 There was, unfortunately, an undetected error in the written jury instruction.
 The jury instruction did not specifically state that entrapment applied to a lesser included offense.
 Earlier versions of the entrapment instruction did specify that the defense applied to unlawful use of a two-way communication device.